richardojo12/Verilog-SystemVerilog-Projects/README.md

 # Verilog-SysV-Projects
-Richard Ojo's previous projects using Verilog and SystemVerilog Each project folder contains that projects src files(Modules, TestBenches, etc.)
+Richard Ojo's previous projects using Verilog and SystemVerilog.
+Each project folder contains that projects src files(Modules, TestBenches, etc.)